Plan at the right scale

 Casper

-Strongest Wyoming city anchor in the current east-approach build.
+Strongest Wyoming city anchor in the east-approach guide.

 On Route 20